dortania/OpenCore-Install-Guide/AMD/fx.md

   * Allows Lilu and others to have stable performance in macOS 11, Big Sur without the keepsyms=1 quirk
 * **DisableRtcChecksum**: NO
   * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
-* **DummyPowerManagement**: YES
+* **ExtendBTFeatureFlags** NO
-  * New alternative to NullCPUPowerManagement, required for all AMD CPU based systems as there's no native power management.
-Intel can ignore
+  * Helpful for those having continuity issues with non-Apple/non-Fenvi cards
 * **LapicKernelPanic**: NO
   * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES